 - they don’t want to have to create and maintain quality system records any sooner than required.

-The first reason can be addressed easily with training.
+The first reason can be addressed quickly with training.
 The second reason, however, is flawed.
-It is important to implement the procedures as soon as possible in order to begin creating quality system records that can be audited by an ISO 13485 certification auditor or FDA inspectors.
-I have struggled with this hesitation in the past, but for this project I am completing DCNs for the initial release of all the procedures and forms.
+It is essential to implement the procedures as soon as possible to begin creating quality system records that can be audited by an ISO 13485 certification auditor or by FDA inspectors for compliance with 21 CFR 820.
+I have struggled with this hesitation in the past, but for this project, I am completing DCNs for the initial release of all the procedures and forms.
 This ensures that all the procedures and forms will be reviewed and approved shortly after the webinar training is completed.
-In addition, this gives my client multiple examples of DCNs to follow as the make revisions to the procedures and forms over time.
+Also, this gives my client multiple examples of DCNs to follow as they make revisions to the procedures and forms over time.

 Your first CAPAs

 The fourth and final step in the Deming Cycle is to “act.”
 Acting involves taking corrective action(s) when your data analysis identifies processes that are not functioning as well as they should be.
-In order to achieve ISO 13485 certification, you will need some examples of corrective and preventive actions (CAPAs) that you have implemented.
-The actions you take in response to observed trends during data analysis are all potential CAPAs.
+To achieve ISO 13485 certification, you will need some examples of corrective and preventive actions (CAPAs) that you have implemented.
+The steps you take in response to observed trends during data analysis are all potential CAPAs.

 Download an ISO 13485 quality system plan

-Later this week I will be posting a follow-up blog that explains how to write an ISO 13485 quality system plan for establishing a new quality system.
+Later this week, I will be posting a follow-up blog that explains how to write an ISO 13485 quality system plan for establishing a new quality system.
 There will also be a link for downloading a free ISO 13485 quality system plan.
-To receive an email notification of when this blog is posted, please subscribe to my blog.
-I will be writing additional blogs about lessons learned from this accelerated implementation project.